 - Create a MyPad account by clicking here to complete an Inquiry Form.
 If you already have a MyPad account, click here to login.

 - After receiving your username, log back in to the Padua website to review your Admissions Progress checklist.
 The MyPad link can be found under the Students or Parents tab on our website.
 NOTE: If you already have (or had) a student at Padua that utilizes MyPad, you will not receive a new username.
 You will log in as you would for the older student, and in the top left corner of the page you will be able to choose which student profile you are viewing.

 - To be considered for Admission to Padua, you must:

 - Complete the Application Form (all students coming from both Catholic and non-Catholic schools must complete the Application Form in MyPad).

-- Have grade school records sent to Padua (grades and records from 6th, 7th and 8th grade).
+- Send grade school records to Padua (report cards and records from 6th, 7th and 8th grade).
 Complete the Record Request Form and give it to your student’s school and they will send the records to Padua.

-- Take the High School Placement Test at Padua.
+- Take the High School Placement Test at Padua (8th graders only).

 - We also highly recommend you consider the following opportunities: